komyg/rm-shop-v1/tutorial.md

 }
 ```

-As you can see there are a lot of things happening in this file.
-First we use the `useGetCharactersQuery` hook.
+As you can see there are a lot of things happening in this file:

+- First we use the `useGetCharactersQuery` hook.
 It executes our query as soon as the component finishes mounting.
 We have also destructured its output using: `{ data, loading, error }`.

-Then we have a state management code in which we display different outputs depending on the query state.
+- Then we have a state management code in which we display different outputs depending on the query state.
 For example, we show a progress spinner when the query is retrieving data from the server or we show an error message if something goes wrong or if no data is available.

-Finally, if the query successfully retrieves the character data from the server, then we display it inside the `<Table>` element.
+- Finally, if the query successfully retrieves the character data from the server, then we display it inside the `<Table>` element.
 Notice that we are mapping the array of characters that is returned by the query into a `<CharacterData />` component that we will create shortly.

-Also notice that we are passing a `key` attribute to the `<CharacterData />` component.
+- Also notice that we are passing a `key` attribute to the `<CharacterData />` component.
 This is a good practice to improve React's rendering speed.

 ### Creating the character data